Matter of The Verdin Revocable Family Trust

 Any Respondents desirous to object must file a written objection before the next hearing.
 The court has authority to require all objectors to file a written objection pursuant CRC, Rule 7.801, or else deem the failure to do so a waiver.

 Probate Code section 850 only grants this Court authority to determine title to property when title to that property is claimed to be held by someone other than the rightful title holder who is either a guardian, conservator, minor, personal representative, or trustee.
 (Prob.
 Code, § 850. subds. (a)(1-3).)
-Since the only title holder in this case is the trustee, the court lacks standing to make an order related to tile that would have any effect against another.
+Since the only title holder in this case is the trustee, the court lacks standing to make an order related to title that would have any effect against another.

-Recorded Title.
-Petitioner alleges title is held by the trust, but does not submit evidence showing how title is held.
 Since “a person may not transfer an estate or interest in property unless that person is the owner of the estate or interest in question or has the legal authority to act on that owner's behalf” (Restatement (Fourth) of Property § 1.1 (2024), the Court must have evidence of how title is held:

 The nemo dat principle is typically expressed in the full Latin phrase “nemo dat quod non habet,” which roughly translates to “one can only transfer what one owns” or, in the negative, “one cannot transfer property that one does not own.”
 It is sometimes called the “derivation principle” because the transferee's interest derives from the transferor's.